-Roach & Newton, L.L.P. has extensive experience in representing both large and small companies in general business litigation, including disputes involving contracts, trade secret, intellectual property, securities and fraud.
+Roach Newton has extensive experience in representing both large and small companies in general business litigation, including disputes involving contracts, trade secret, intellectual property, securities and fraud.

 - Represented a casualty insurer in a subrogation claim involving the interpretation of a drilling contract and the contract’s allocation of risk to pay for damages to the drilling rig and platform.
 The client received a substantial settlement after only minimal discovery and expense.
 The case was pending in the United States District Court for the Southern District of Texas before Judge Lynn Hughes.